-Hot spots on dogs are one of the most common skin conditions seen in veterinary practices.
+Hot spots on dogs are one of the most common skin conditions veterinarians see.
 Canine hot spots are patches of fur loss with sore, itchy, and oozing skin caused by a bacterial infection.

 Hot spots on dogs usually appear extremely quickly and spread fast, too.
 Thankfully, once treatment has started, they generally resolve quickly as well.